JasonMDev/curriculum-vitae/summaries/qualifications.md

-# SUMMARY OF THE SPECIFIC QULIFICATION
+# SUMMARY OF THE SPECIFIC QUALIFICATIONS

 ## DataQuest Data Analyst and Data Science Tracks
 This is a self-paced online course hosted by DataQuest Labs, inc.
 The course includes the following:
+* Basic and intermediate programming concepts
 * Manipulate and analyze data
 * Make inferences and predictions from data.
 * Program in popular data science languages
 * Clean and visualize data
 * Make predictions use statistics and machine learning
 * Collaboration tools like git and SQL databases

-Basic and intermediate programming concepts
+* Probability and statistics for data analysis

 How to clean and visualize data
 Probability and statistics for data analysis Collaboration tools like git and SQL databases